-The programme is aimed at individuals who are experiencing mild to moderate depression, stress and/or anxiety and would like to learn new ways to deal with life’s challenges.
+The programme is aimed at individuals, who reside in Ireland, who are experiencing mild to moderate depression, stress and/or anxiety and would like to learn new ways to deal with life’s challenges.

 Eight modules completed in your own time, over eight consecutive weeks.
 You will be able to review these sessions for up to 12 months afterwards.

 Yes, only individuals aged 18 years and over may take part in Aware’s Life Skills programme.

 - “Thank you so much.
 Life Skills Online has made a difference to me and my life.
 I’ve done many courses in the past, but I’ve personally found this course the most useful.
 Things are looking up for me right now, and I’m enjoying it, if that makes sense.”